Trusted WordPress tutorials, when you need them most.

 This needs to be a live website on its own domain name and web hosting account.

-We recommend using SiteGround.
-They are one of the fastest WordPress hosting companies and an officially recommended WordPress hosting provider.
+We recommend SiteGround.
+They are one of the fastest WordPress hosting companies and an officially recommended provider.

-SiteGround servers are powered by Google Cloud and they have many built-in performance optimization tools.
+SiteGround servers are powered by Google Cloud, which has many built-in performance optimization tools.

-Alternatively if you can spend a little more, then take a look at WP Engine.
+Alternatively, if you can spend a little more time, then take a look at WP Engine.
 Their Atlas plan is made for large headless WordPress websites and is targeted towards developers.

 Atlas comes with a free sandbox account, custom content modular, pre-configured blueprints to speed up your workflow, and a deeper integration with WPGraphQL plugin.